If you have multiple payday loans and feel like you’re trapped in an endless cycle of debt, you’re not alone.

 These programs are available through professional agencies and are designed to help people pay off multiple high-interest, short-term debts.
 Once you enroll, an expert will represent you and work with your lenders to reduce or settle your debts.

 Sometimes, the company will negotiate directly with the lender to reduce the loan fees or interest rates.
-Other times, they’ll pay the lender the full balance and give you a new loan you must repay over time.
+Other times, they’ll pay the lender the total balance and give you a new loan you must repay over time.
+If negotiations are successful, you’ll repay less than the total amount you owe.

-A debt consolidation loan is an unsecured personal loan that combines multiple smaller debts into one.
+A debt consolidation loan is an unsecured personal loan used to combine multiple smaller debts.
 These loans have a lower interest rate than payday loans and come with a single, fixed monthly payment and term.
 This makes them easier to repay than several high-interest debts.
+Personal loans and home equity loans can also be used for debt consolidation.

 To qualify for the best rates, you’ll either need good credit or a cosigner with good credit.
 Shop around for the best loan before applying.